William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 By 1888 the area was completely built up from Birmingham between Bordesley Green and the Coventry Road as far as Charles Road; to the east of that remained countryside.
 A shopping centre grew up around the junction of Bordesley Green and Bordesley Green Road.

-By 1906 urban development had spread eastwards as far as Blakesland Street and Mansell Road and included a fire station and police station, both of which survive, though the fire station no longer serves its original purpose.
+By 1906 urban development had spread eastwards as far as Blakeland Street and Mansell Road and included a fire station and police station, both of which buildings survive, though neither serve their original purpose.

 Many late-Victorian and Edwardian houses remain in Bordesley Green and much of the area has physically changed changed little since then.